 Saint Macarius of Alexandria was a contemporary and friend of Saint Macarius of Egypt (January 19).
 He was born in the year 295, and until the age of forty he was occupied in trade.
 Later, he was baptized and withdrew into the desert, where he spent more than sixty years.

 After several years of ascetic life he was ordained to the holy priesthood and made head of the monastery the Cells in the desert between Nitria and Skete, where hermits silently lived in asceticism, each separately in his own cell.
 There were three deserts in northern Egypt: the first was the Cells (the inner desert), so designated because of the many cells carved into the rocks.
 The second was called Skete (utter desert).
 The third was the Nitrian desert which reached the western bank of the Nile.

 Once, a proud thought came to the saint to go to Rome and heal the sick.
 Struggling with the temptation, the saint filled up a sack of sand, loaded it on himself and walked into the desert until he exhausted his body.
-Then the proud thought did not leave him.
+The proud thought then left him.

-St Macarius was glorified by many miracles of healing the sick and casting out devils.
-St Macarius of Alexandria died in about 394-395 at age of one hundred.
+Saint Macarius was glorified by many miracles of healing the sick and casting out devils.
+Saint Macarius of Alexandria died in about 394-395 at age of one hundred.
 He wrote a Discourse on the Origin of the Soul included in the text of the Annotated Psalter.